OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - Host exercisers to test PCIe, memory and HSSI interfaces (these can be removed from the AFU region after your FIM design is complete to provide more resource area for workloads).
 - Port gasket and partial reconfiguration support.

-For more information on the Platform Interface Manager (PIM) and AFU development and testing, please refer to the [Accelerator Functional Unit Developer Guide: Intel Open FPGA Stack](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/dev_guides/AFU%20User%20Guide/AFU_User_Guide.md).
+For more information on the Platform Interface Manager (PIM) and AFU development and testing, please refer to the [Accelerator Functional Unit Developer Guide: Open FPGA Stack  ***FIX LINK](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/dev_guides/AFU%20User%20Guide/AFU_User_Guide.md).

 <a name="heading-2.2"></a>

-### **2.2 Intel OFS Software Overview**
+### **2.2 OFS Software Overview**

 <a name="heading-2.2.1"></a>

-#### **2.2.1 Kernel Drivers for Intel OFS**
+#### **2.2.1 Kernel Drivers for OFS**

-Intel OFS DFL driver software provides the bottom-most API to FPGA platforms.
-Libraries such as OPAE and frameworks like DPDK are consumers of the APIs provided by Intel OFS.
+OFS DFL driver software provides the bottom-most API to FPGA platforms.
+Libraries such as OPAE and frameworks like DPDK are consumers of the APIs provided by OFS.
 Applications may be built on top of these frameworks and libraries.
-The Intel OFS software does not cover any out-of-band management interfaces.
-Intel OFS driver software is designed to be extendable, flexible, and provide for bare-metal and virtualized functionality.
+The OFS software does not cover any out-of-band management interfaces.
+OFS driver software is designed to be extendable, flexible, and provide for bare-metal and virtualized functionality.
 An in depth look at the various aspects of the driver architecture such as the API, an explanation of the DFL framework, and instructions on how to port DFL driver patches to other kernel distributions can be found on the [DFL Wiki](https://github.com/OPAE/linux-dfl/wiki) page.

 <a name="heading-3.0"></a>

 ## **3.0 Intel FPGA PAC D5005 Card and Server Requirements**

-Currently Intel OFS for Intel Stratix 10 FPGA targets the Intel FPGA PAC D5005.
+Currently OFS for Intel Stratix 10 FPGA targets the Intel FPGA PAC D5005.
 Because the Intel FPGA PAC D5005 is a production card, you must prepare the card in order to receive a new non-production bitstream.
 For these instructions, please contact an Intel representative for instructions.

 In addition, refer to sections 2.1-2.3 of the [Intel Acceleration Stack Quick Start Guide: Intel FPGA Programmable Acceleration Card